Get Your Own Agent

 - Installs Node.js — auto-detects your system and installs it (or opens the download page on Windows)

-- Lets you pick an AI — choose Claude, Codex, Gemini, or Copilot (all free to start)
+- Lets you pick an AI — choose from 5 options: Claude, Codex, Gemini, Copilot, or Direct API mode

-- Installs the AI tool — downloads and sets up the CLI for your chosen AI
+- Installs the AI tool — automatically runs

-- Authenticates — opens a browser to sign in with your existing account (see details below)
+- Authenticates — opens a browser to sign in, or asks for your API key (see provider details below)

-- Configures your agent — name it, set the port, and you're done
+- Configures your agent — name it, set the port, and launch

 Powered by Anthropic.
 Best creative output for building pages and writing.